laravel/docs/pulse.md

 The `SlowQueries` recorder captures any database queries in your application that exceed the configured threshold for display on the [Slow Queries](#slow-queries-card) card.

 You may optionally adjust the slow query threshold, [sample rate](#sampling), and ignored query patterns.
 You may also configure whether to capture the query location.
-The captured location will be displayed on the Pulse dashboard which can help to track down the query origin.
-However, if the same query is made in multiple locations then it will appear multiple times for each unique location.
+The captured location will be displayed on the Pulse dashboard which can help to track down the query origin; however, if the same query is made in multiple locations then it will appear multiple times for each unique location.

 <a name="slow-requests-recorder"></a>
 #### Slow Requests